The Graston Technique

 Does the Graston Technique hurt?

-the quick answer, it can be uncomfortable and may cause mild bruising and discoloration.
-These are normal responses to the break up of adhesions.
-Treatments are generally short (10-15 minutes) and are preceded by a warm-up activity, such as biking or a hot pack.
+The quick answer, it can be uncomfortable and may cause mild bruising and discoloration.
+These are normal responses to the break-up of adhesions.
+Treatments are generally short (10-15 minutes).
+They are preceded by a warm-up activity, such as biking or a hot pack.
 After treatment stretching and strengthening exercises are performed and end with a cold pack.
 Patients begin to notice results immediately with decreased pain and increased range of motion.

 When to Use Graston?